At The Lowest Point In Your Life? Here is Why Everything WILL Be OK

 9. There Are Still Good Things in Life

 No matter how low you get, there are always things to be grateful for if you look for them.
 Even just spending five minutes conducting a quick inventory of 5-10 things that make you feel good will remind you that there is still some balance in your life.
 Sure, certain aspects of your existence are really tough right now, but there are also things that make you happy or offer you a sense of peace.
-Look to these things for respite.
+Look at these things for respite.

 10. There is Always Support